thedev132/thedev132/README.md

 </p>

-Here are some of the awesome people who've starred this repo!:
+<h2>Here are some of the awesome people who've starred this repo!:</h2>

 <!-- STAR_GAZERS_AVATARS -->